vetaCloud/vue/README.md

 7. Extra

 <br>
 Route: Route is the directory that you will be uploading your file to.
+In some instances, for IP restriction, we would return your ip address as it is been interpreted to our server, starting it with "172", it's safe, you can use it.
+It's still your IP Address.

 # Basic upload